 What Is Arterial Bleeding and Shock?

-Arterial bleeding can be identified by its bright red color, its tendency to spurt as the heart pumps blood to the wound, and the fact that it is extremely difficult to control.
+Arterial bleeding can be identified by its bright red color, its tendency to spurt as the heart pumps blood through the body, including to the wound, and the fact that it is extremely difficult to control.

 Hemorrhagic shock begins when approximately 20 percent of the blood is lost.
 Signs include: